txus/txus.github.io/resources/posts/2014-05-03-why-i-am-excited-about-clojure.md

-In Clojure on the other hand, I end up finding out **I was doing it wrong** (for example, dealing with lazy sequences as if they were normal sequences), and that the language provides either a way to do it right which is also cleaner.
-It feels as if I had asked Rich Hickey (the creator of Clojure) and he had told me:
+In Clojure on the other hand, I end up finding out **I was doing it wrong** (for example, dealing with lazy sequences as if they were normal sequences), and that the language provides a way to do it right which is also cleaner.
+It feels as if I had asked Rich Hickey (the creator of Clojure) and he had told
+me:

 _"Hahaha of course!
 Think again -- everything works like it's supposed to.
 You're using the wrong function or the wrong data structure."_